 There are two ways to lift a credit freeze: either temporarily or permanently.
 A temporary lift is used when you’re applying for a loan, a credit card, or even a job that requires an extensive background check.

-Just be sure to plan in advance because it can take up to three business days after you submit the request for the agency to actually lift the freeze.
+Just be sure to plan in advance because it can take up to three business days after you submit the request for the agency to actually lift the security freeze.

 To save yourself a bit of time and money, you can ask the lender or potential employer which credit reporting agency they plan on contacting.
 That way you can just lift that one specific credit freeze.

 A permanent lift, as the name indicates, entirely removes the credit freeze from your credit report.
 Whichever option you choose, you’ll need your PIN.
 You should’ve received it in a confirmation letter when the freeze was initially put into place.

 You’ll have separate PINs for each credit reporting agency so be sure to place all three in a secure location.

 What happens if you lose your security PIN?

-If you lose or misplace your security PIN for one (or all) of the credit bureaus, you’ll need to individually contact each one in writing.
+If you lose or misplace your security PIN for one (or all) of the three credit bureaus, you’ll need to individually contact each one in writing.

 Along with your request, be sure to send a copy of your proof of identification, such as your driver’s license, birth certificate, or passport.
 There will likely be a fee assessed for sending you a new PIN.
 Fees typically range between $5 and $10 depending on your state.